 Windows Server Core (on Windows Server 2019) is a great way to reduce the performance and security footprint of your servers.
-The operating system itself is minimalist and provides no GUI accept for a command prompt, and some basic windows and tools.
+The operating system itself is minimalist and provides no GUI except for a command prompt, and some basic windows and tools.

 All administration on Server Core must be performed via the command prompt, powershell, or remote administration tools (such as Server Manager, or the new Windows Admin Center.